 Starting up a tech company boils down to funding, skill, connections, and the right marketing strategy.
 So, you’ve got the idea, but where do you go from here?

-Here are 4 essential steps you should follow as a tech entrepreneur, to ensure the success of your new start-up business.
+Here are some essential steps you should follow as a tech entrepreneur, to ensure the success of your new start-up business.

 It goes without saying that for any start-up to work, it must have sufficient funds.
 In fact, funding is the second largest reason why start-ups fail as they simply run out of cash.
 Making sure your tech business has sufficient funding is therefore crucial in determining not only the growth of your business but also the life it has.

 If you’re a tech start-up, Wales is where you want to be right now.
-The Economic Intelligence Wales 2020/21 annual report illustrates Wales’s resilience and agility over the past eighteen months in the face of Brexit and COVID-19.
+The Economic Intelligence Wales 2020/21 annual report illustrates Wales’s resilience and agility in the face of Brexit and the disruption caused in 2020.
 In Q1 2021, business starts in Wales were up 31% on Q1 2020 (14% in the UK) with business closures down 1% in the same period compared to an increase of 7% across the UK.

 The tech sector in Wales contributes an estimated £8.5b to the economy, employing over 40,000 people and housing 3600 tech businesses across its six cities.
 With £100 million of venture capital investments in 2019 alone, it’s not surprising that Wales is now considered one of the best bases for tech start-ups in the UK.